EI Premium Reduction Program

 grant_single_labels|admissibility

-- Pay benefits to employees within 8 days of illness or injury (elimination period cannot exceed 7 consecutive days)
+- Benefits must be disbursed to employees within 8 days of illness or injury, with an elimination period not exceeding 7 consecutive days.

 grant_eligibility_criteria|who_can_apply